Position: Health Economist (Postdoc Position)

 - Ideally, the candidate will have strong statistical and/ or predictive mathematic modelling skills.

-- Creativity and critical thinking to challenge ideas are expected.
+- Creativity and critical thinking skills used to challenge ideas are expected.

 - The ability to work well in a collaborative, cross-functional team is required.